zendframework/zend-expressive/doc/book/cookbook/autowiring-routes-and-pipelines.md

 - Document the middleware, and where you anticipate it being used in the middleware pipeline.
-- Document how to add the middleware service to dependency configuration.
+- Document how to add the middleware service to dependency configuration, or provide this via dependency configuration in your `ConfigProvider`.

 With regards to routes, there are other considerations: